 All through the night they kept fighting, and Kiluron could feel his strength beginning to ebb as he dragged through his second night without sleep.
 There was only so far the surging excitement of battle could propel him.
 As dawn was beginning to break again over to the east, he almost felt it was a relief to see the city walls rising in front of him, to know that the battle for the city was almost over, no matter how it was ending.

-It was a weary, bloodstained group that rode out of Merolate City, heading north across the farms amidst aches and pains that had been ignored for too long in the furor of battle.
+It was a weary, bloodstained group that rode out of Merolate City, heading north across the farms amidst aches and pains ignored for too long in the furor of battle.
 Kiluron could feel himself drifting off as he rode, but he forced himself to stay awake and tall in the saddle, knowing that the guardsmen were taking their cues from him.
-Soon enough, all of the evacuees from the city would be taking their cues from him, and he needed to make sure that they knew that not all had been lost.
+Soon enough, all of the evacuees from the city would be taking their cues from him, and he needed to make sure they knew that not all was lost.

 Pulling the reigns tight, Kiluron wheeled his horse about to look back at the city.
 It was quiet now, the walls masking the signs of warfare that stained the streets.
-He waited until the guards had also drawn reign and gathered around him, following his eyes to the city they had failed to defend, where they had lost so many in a battle that had proven futile.
+He waited until the guards also drew reign and gathered around him, following his eyes to the city they had failed to defend, where they lost so many in a battle that proved futile.

 “My lord, we should move,” Doil murmured, coming up alongside Kiluron.
 “We don’t know if they might try to pursue.”